 The Forum on Translational Ecology will provide undergraduate and graduate students with insight into how science is translated to the public by professionals.

 Educators, scientists, land managers, communications experts, and policymakers will share their experiences communicating ecological concepts to diverse audiences.
-A morning session, 9:00 a.m. - 12:30 p.m., will include speakers representing each field.
+A morning session, 9:15 a.m. - 12:00 p.m., will include speakers representing each field.
 They will share their insights about translating ecology for different audiences and purposes, discuss the major challenges and rewards of communicating the results of scientific studies, and share advice for students who are interested in translational ecology.

-- David Strayer, Ph.D., freshwater ecologist, science writer/author, Cary Institute
+Dr. David Strayer, Freshwater Ecologist, Science writer/author, Cary Institute

-- Manna Jo Greene, environmental director for Hudson River Sloop Clearwater
+Manna Jo Greene, Environmental Director for Hudson River Sloop Clearwater (Advocate/Activist)

 Dr. Michelle Hersh, College Science Professor, Sarah Lawrence College